cbrainerd/isilon_stat_browser/README-dev.md

 `make dist BUILD_BROWSER_ARGS='-c <cluster IP> -u <username> -p <password>'`

 This creates a .zip file in the top-level project directory.
+The file will be automatically named with the version specified in the tag.
+If no version number appears in the file something has gone wrong.

 Go to [isilon_stat_browser/releases](../../releases) and draft a new release.
 Enter the tag into the tag version box and the tag should be recognized as an